TAUverIL/Exodus2025_RoboticArm/README.md

 ## Hardware Setup

-The system is configured for 5 CubeMars AK70-10 motors with the following CAN IDs:
+The system is configured for 5 CubeMars motors with the following CAN IDs:
 - Joint 1: CAN ID 30 (0x1E) - Base rotation
-- Joint 2: CAN ID 31 (0x1F) - Shoulder
+- Joint 2: CAN ID 31 (0x1F) - Shoulder - Cubemars AK80-6
-- Joint 3: CAN ID 32 (0x20) - Elbow
+- Joint 3: CAN ID 32 (0x20) - Elbow - Cubemars AK80-6
 - Joint 4: CAN ID 33 (0x21) - Wrist rotation
 - Joint 5: CAN ID 34 (0x22) - Wrist bend